wso2/docs-is/en/docs/quick-starts/saml-back-channel-logout.md

-# Configure SAML 2.0 Front Channel Logout
+# Configure SAML 2.0 Back-Channel Logout

-This page guides you through configuring [SAML 2.0 back channel logout](TODO:insert-link-to-concept).
+This page guides you through configuring [SAML 2.0 back-channel logout](TODO:insert-link-to-concept).
 This is demonstrated using two sample applications, **Pickup Dispatch** and **Pickup Manager**.

 ----
 If you have your own application, click the button below.